 After Mrs. Webster’s death, the hotel stood vacant for several years, as its maintenance and taxes were too burdensome for her heirs.
-In 1945 the state took over the property and for a brief period the hotel was used to house the Moral Rearmament, a movement which came about just after World War II.
-The group moved to Mission Point two years later and the hotel again stood vacant until 1949.
+The Island House was leased by the Moral Rearmament Association (MRA), an international peace organization, based in Switzerland, from the Mackinac Island State Park and served as the organization’s headquarters from 1942 until 1949.
+The group moved to Mission Point two years later, and the hotel again stood vacant until 1972.

-They purchased the lease to the hotel and vowed to return The Island House to its original grandeur.
-Throughout its incredible restoration every step was taken to preserve the striking architectural features of the hotel exterior, including its many columns, porch spindles, gables, windows, and door styles.
-During this two year project the Island House was closed to the general public, but reopened with a spirited celebration on June 23, 1972.
-The final triumph came on August 11, 1973 when the hotel was acknowledged with the State of Michigan as a Michigan Historical Landmark.
+Throughout its incredible restoration, every step was taken to preserve the striking architectural features of the hotel exterior, including its many columns, porch spindles, gables, windows, and door styles.
+During this two-year project, the Island House was closed to the general public but reopened with a spirited celebration on June 23, 1972.
+The final triumph came on August 11, 1973, the State of Michigan anointed the Island House as a Michigan Historic Landmark.

-After extensive renovations during the 1980’s, the next major change for the Island House came in 1995.
-The property underwent an extensive archeological dig to assure there were no burial grounds or fossils.
-This cleared the way for the first addition to the hotel since 1912.
-This 5400 square foot addition resulted in an indoor pool, hot tub, sauna, and three suites.
-Also included in this addition was the Ice House Bar & Grill.
-The restaurant was named after the Island’s oldest ice house located on the northwest corner of the property.
+After extensive renovations during the 1980s, the next significant change for Island House came in 1995.
+The property underwent an extensive archeological dig to assure there were no burial grounds or fossils, clearing the way for the first addition to the hotel since 1912.
+The 5400 square foot addition resulted in an indoor pool, hot tub, sauna, three suites, and the Ice House Bar & Grill, named after Mackinac Island’s oldest ice house located on the northwest corner of the property.

-In this same year, the 1852 Grill Room was reconfigured, remodeled and made handicap accessible with the addition of a lift.
-To accommodate all our guests, a lift was also added to the veranda making the main areas of the hotel barrier free.
-Mackinac Island’s oldest hotel now complies with all ADA regulations.
+In this same year, the 1852 Grill Room was reconfigured, remodeled and a lift was added to the veranda making the main areas of the hotel barrier-free.